pravega/pravega/documentation/src/docs/controller-service.md

 another process will sweep all outstanding work and attempt to transfer ownership to itself.

-**Note:** Upon failure of a Controller process, multiple surviving Controller processes can concurrently attempt sweeping of orphaned tasks.
+Note that, Upon failure of a Controller process, multiple surviving Controller processes can concurrently attempt sweeping of orphaned tasks.
 Each of them will index the task in their host-index but exactly one of them will be able to successfully acquire the lock on the resource and hence permission to process the task.
 The parameters for executing a task are serialized and stored under the